 RESEARCH

-Much of this work is strengthened by Band Members who generously share their stories, experiences, and knowledge, helping preserve our collective understanding of the land.
-We also work alongside supportive non‑profit partners, such as the Lands Advisory Board Resource Centre, who offer guidance and expertise as we carry out projects that benefit the land and community.
+Much of this work is strengthened by community members who share their stories, experiences, and knowledge, helping preserve a collective understanding of the land.
+The Lands team also collaborates with non-profit partners, such as the Lands Advisory Board Resource Centre, who provide guidance and expertise in advancing projects that benefit the land and community.

 FAMILY HISTORY